canaytore/boun-data_analysis/index.md

-## Welcome to my GitHub page

-Here you can see relevant documents and the assignments.
+## Here you can see my assignments and documents related to the course IE48A.

 ### [Assignment 1: RMarkdown Homework](assignment1_rmarkdown)